-Ken Katz- Vice President
+Ken Katz- President

 Founder of Golden Tree Hostel on Orcas Island, he has 15 years experience as a commercial and residential general contractor.
 He also serves on the Eastsound Planning Review Committee, and Eastsound Design Review Subcommittee.
 He has lived on Orcas Island for 10 years.

 Before opening her shop, Springboard, in Eastsound, many people knew Libi as manager at Roses Cafe.
 Long time resident of Orcas Island, she has been involved in many community efforts.
 Libi served on the Montessori School Board and was resident liaison to Opal Community Land Trust Board.
 She is passionate about quality, local and affordable food for everyone.

 Annette has been interested and active in community building, cooperative and simple living, and organic agriculture for many years.
 A co-founder of Maxwelton Creek CoHousing on Whidbey Island, and its treasurer for over 18 years, she moved to Orcas Island full-time in 2013 and is the business manager for her partner’s construction company.

 Jonathan has lived on Orcas since 2009.
 Prior to moving to the island, he spent twenty-five years in Juneau, Alaska as a residential and commercial general contractor.
 His wife owned a natural food store for eleven years, in which her was involved in two separate store expansion and remodels.